 In addition, gold seems to have the ability to de-risk the portfolio when other risky asset classes are getting crushed.
-For example, compare how gold performed relative to the S&P 500 through the coronavirus crash earlier this year:
+For example, compare how gold performed relative to the S&P 500 through the COVID-19 crash in March 2020:

 For some of that time gold seemed to be going down with the ship, but then it righted itself and resurfaced as equities continued sinking.
 Unlike our prior example where focusing on gold can be a detriment to the typical investor, this is an example when focusing on gold could be the mental life raft that keeps someone sane.

 Of course, this is always easier said than done.
-Remember that this outperformance over the S&P 500 comes at a time when gold is still in a drawdown from its 2011 highs (9 years ago)!
+Remember that the outperformance over the S&P 500 in March 2020 came at a time when gold was still in a drawdown from its 2011 highs.
 However, if you are able to look past this such periods of lackluster performance (pun intended), then you might want to consider adding some gold into the mix.

 So why is gold valuable?
 Is it its historical demonstration of proof of work?
 Or its chemical properties that allowed it to rise to such prominence in the first place?
 Or maybe it’s its modern usage as a portfolio diversifier for global investors?